rajdas2001/rajdas2001/README.md

 - 👨🏽‍💻 Currently working, learning and growing my skillset in Deep Learning, Competitive Coding, Data Structures and Algorithms.
 - 🤝 Open for collaborations in Deep Learning, Analytics and Data Science.
 - 😊 Willing to contribute in Open Source development projects.
-- 👍 Looking for opportunities to join as an intern/full time in Deep Learning fields.
+- 👍 Looking for opportunities to join as an intern in Deep Learning projects.

    <p></p>